ananay/apple-auth/README.md

 #### ⚠️ Disclaimer
 This repository is NOT developed, endorsed by Apple Inc. or even related at all to Apple Inc. This library was implemented solely by the community's hardwork, and based on information that is public on Apple Developer's website.
-The library merely acts as a helper tool for anyone trying to implement Apple's Sign in with Apple.
+The library is a helper library for anyone trying to implement Apple's Sign in with Apple.